aws-amplify/amplify-js/media/hub_guide.md

 ## Channel

 AWS Amplify Auth publish in `auth` channel when 'signIn', 'signUp', and 'signOut' happens.
-You may create your listener to act upon event happens.
+You may create your listener to act upon event notifications.

 ```
 import { Hub, Logger } from 'aws-amplify';